cashewkernchen/howtogdpr.me/_gdprs/apple.md

 # What data do I get?
 And in what format?

 Not clear yet, we are still waiting for the first export.
+If you got your data, add a comment [in this issue](https://github.com/howtogdpr/howtogdpr.me/issues/7).

 # How can I delete all information stored about me?